chris-moreton/plutus-pioneer-program/docs/pioneer/week5.rst

 Probably the easiest example of a realistic minting policy is one where the minting and burning of tokens is restricted to transactions that are signed by a specific public key hash.
 That is similar to a central bank, in fiat currencies.

-This means that our policies is no longer without parameters.
+This means that our policy is no longer without parameters.
 We need the public key hash.
 In addition, we are going to need to look at the context, so we can't just ignore it like last time.

 We recall that *scriptContextTxInfo* from the context contains a list of all the signatories of the transaction.
 So, we can use this to see if the required signatory is one of them.